4-IA/4-IA/README.md

     </td>
   </tr>
 </table>
-Telegram Group Bot - Allow users in your group to donate assets to each other, it's a way to bring more interactivity to your group
+Allow users in your group to donate assets to each other, it's a way to bring more interactivity to your group

 ---